Gene set enrichment analysis: QuSAGE

 Quantitative Set Analysis for Gene Expression (QuSAGE) is a computational method for gene set enrichment analysis.
 QuSAGE improves power by accounting for inter-gene correlations and quantifies gene set activity with a complete probability density function (PDF).
 From this PDF, P values and confidence intervals can be easily extracted.
 Preserving the PDF also allows for post-hoc analysis (e.g., pair-wise comparisons of gene set activity) while maintaining statistical traceability.
-Turner et al. extended the applicability of QuSAGE to longitudinal studies by adding functionality for general linear mixed models.
-QuSAGE was used by the NIH/NIAID Human Immunology Project Consortium to identify baseline transcriptional signatures that were associated with human influenza vaccination responses.
-QuSAGE is available as an R/Bioconductor package, and is maintained by the Kleinstein Lab at Yale School of Medicine.
+The applicability of QuSAGE has been extended to longitudinal studies by adding functionality for general linear mixed models.
+QuSAGE was used by the NIH/NIAID to identify baseline transcriptional signatures that were associated with human influenza vaccination responses.
+QuSAGE is available as a R/Bioconductor package.

 Blast2GO

 Blast2GO is a bioinformatics platform for functional annotation and analysis of genomic datasets.
-This tool allows to perform gene set enrichment analysis (GSEA), among other functions.
+This tool allows to perform gene set enrichment analysis, among other functions.